 The Bidder must fulfill following technical requirements:

-Experience of development of projects (not necessarily in the power sector) in the last five (5) years with aggregate capital expenditure not less than Rs.511Crore (Rupees Five Hundred Eleven CroreOnly) or equivalent USD (calculated as per provisions in Clause 3.1.3.1).
-However, the capital expenditure of each project shall not be less than Rs.102.20 Crore (Rupees One Hundred Two Crore and Twenty Lakh Only) or equivalent USD (calculated as per provisions in Clause 3.1.3.1).
+Experience of development of projects (not necessarily in the power sector) in the last five (5) years with aggregate capital expenditure not less than Rs.511Crore (Rupees Five Hundred Eleven Crore only) or equivalent USD (calculated as per provisions in Clause 3.1.3.1).
+However, the capital expenditure of each project shall not be less than Rs.102.20 Crore (Rupees One Hundred Two Crore and Twenty Lakh only) or equivalent USD (calculated as per provisions in Clause 3.1.3.1).

 For this purpose, capital expenditure incurred on projects that have been commissioned/ completed at least seven (7) days prior to the last date for submission of Response to RfQ shall be considered.
 The capital expenditure discussed above shall be as capitalized and reflected in the audited books of accounts of the Technically Evaluated Entity.
 In case, a clearly identifiable part of a project has been put into commercial operation, the capital expenditure on such part of the project shall be considered.
 Further, the Technically Evaluated Entity must have either executed such projects itself or must own at least 26% of the shareholding in the company that has executed the project(s) and must have held such shareholding from the date of financial closure of the project(s) till the time of commissioning/ completion of such project(s).
 The Technically Evaluated Entity may be the Bidding Company or the Lead Member of a Consortium or an Affiliate or Parent of such Bidding Company or the Lead Member, as the case may be.